durinfab/Home-Assistant-Config/README.md

 ### 💭 Philosophy ###

-In this chapter I want to give you a short briefing what my smart home should do and where I set my preferences.
+In this chapter I want to give you a short briefing about what my smart home should do and where I set my preferences.

 1. The Home should work for you.
-It should look forward, what you want to do and helps you with that action without any further ado.
+It should look forward, know what you want to do and help you with that action without any further ado.

 2. I love building, solder and flashing devices on my own.
 But during the last years I learned how true the saying “time is money” is.
 For a wide range of devices DIY is not as reliable and require much more maintanance then official devices.
 That's why I have two reasons why I build something on my own.

    - It is much significantly cheaper than official hardware
-   - It offers much more functionalities than official hardware
+   - It offers many more functionalities than official hardware

    *To be fair: the reliability of devices increases significantly if I use community driven projects like [ESPHome](#ESPHome) or [WLED](#WLED).*

 3. The more the Smart Home grows, the more maintenance it needs.
 Thats why I try to minimize the range of different devices or networks.

-4. The want to avoid cloud services.
+4. The wish to avoid cloud services.
 I know if you're afraid of your data being abused, don't collect them on your own.
 But at least I want to pay attention to the sharing of those data.

 ## 🖥 Hardware ##